Jasonette/Jasonpedia/README.md

 # What is this?
 99% of this repo is JSON.
 And **THEY ARE ALL NATIVE iOS APPS**.
 When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), they instantly turn into native apps.

-The basic gist is: Jasonette interprets the JSON markup and turns them into native iOS components.
+The basic gist is: Jasonette interprets the JSON markup into native iOS components.
+Just like how you use HTML to write a web page, you use JSON to write a native app.

 Check out [Jasonette](https://www.jasonette.com/beta) to learn more.